 Live Action TV

-This occurs in nearly every episode of Monk, usually from the title character.
-Hence we should probably call hi the Trope Codifier.
-The line "Here's what happened" is normally used for these and is used in almost every episode (or possibly every episode)
+- This occurs in nearly every episode of Monk, usually from the title character.
+The line "Here's what happened" is normally used for these and is used in every episode.

-Or the one where Monk becomes traumatized because of an earthquake, and does the entire summation in gibberish.
-You can still kind of tell what he's saying because the show still gives you flashbacks to the crime.
+- Monk becomes traumatized because of an earthquake, and does the entire summation in gibberish.
+You can still tell what he's saying because the show still gives you flashbacks to the crime.

-Lampshaded again with the CSI: Crime Scene Investigation parody episode "Mr. Monk and the TV Star".
-Captain Stottlemeyer walks into the editing room of a clear CSIExpy while Brad Terry is helping put together the Summation scene of the episode they're working on:
+- Lampshaded again with the CSI parody episode "Mr. Monk and the TV Star".
+Captain Stottlemeyer walks into the editing room of a clear CSI Expy while Brad Terry is helping put together the Summation scene of the episode they're working on: